BailinSong/docxdoclet_public/README.md

 Das Original findet man hier: https://github.com/cottonspace/docxdoclet

+## Changes / Änderungen

++ Maven based build scripts.
++ Translated to english and locale to en-US.
++ Style changes to support Headings.
++ Text refactored to constants (so you can translate it into the language of your choice.)

 ## How to use in Maven POM / Wie man das in Maven einbindet.

 ```xml